Inkberrow: History

-The Archers connexion
+The Archers connection

 The village is often thought to be the model for Ambridge, the fictional setting of BBC Radio 4's long-running series The Archers.
 In particular, the Bull, the fictional Ambridge pub, is supposed to be based on the Old Bull in Inkberrow.
 Coachloads of fans sometimes visit the village.
 The local health centre is called Grey Gables after a property in the programme.
-In 2006, when the programme had a storyline in which Ruth Archer contemplated infidelity, a local councillor said "'We used to be honoured by our connection with The Archers, but now I have to admit it's more of an embarrassment ...
-We feel we've been labelled with an association to a world that has become rather dramatic and extreme'".
-The local publican said "'anyone who thinks people don't get up to naughty stuff in villages wants to come and spend a few days here'".
+In 2006, when the programme had a storyline in which Ruth Archer contemplated infidelity, a local councillor said "We used to be honoured by our connection with The Archers, but now I have to admit it's more of an embarrassment ...
+We feel we've been labelled with an association to a world that has become rather dramatic and extreme".
+The local publican said "anyone who thinks people don't get up to naughty stuff in villages wants to come and spend a few days here".

 Other villages have been suggested as the original site of Ambridge, such as Rippingale, Lincolnshire, and Cutnall Green, Worcestershire.